FAQ

 Evidence Presentation Cart

-Evidence can be presented through our Nomad evidence carts by utilizing by a laptop computer, built-in-computer, document camera, DVD Player with Blu-Ray.
-Standard VGA and HDMI connectors are provided by the court.
-Any additional adapters to connect devices such as an ipad or mobile phone must be brought by the party.
-The Nomad evidence carts have the ability to capture, save and print touch screen annotations to evidence.
+Evidence can be presented through our evidence carts in Courtrooms 2 and 3 by utilizing by a laptop computer, built-in-computer, or the document camera.
+A standard HDMI connector is available to connect your device.
+Any additional adapters to connect devices such as an iPad or mobile phone to the HDMI input must be brought by the party.

 Forms